johnlawsharrison/KEXPPlaylist/README.md

 and StackOverflow for the occasional perplexing error message and CSS tricks

+### Discussion Topics

+Here's a brief reminder-list of design choices that I think merit discussion in person.

+- Association of plays to comments (handling on frontend vs. backend)

 ## Quick dev/demo mode setup

 All commands below are written with the working directory as the root of this repository